arunksingh16/terraform/README.md

 - Use saved `plan` for deployment
 - To prevent resource deletion add `prevent_destroy`

+### Using Terraform Modules

+- Totally depends on your org.
+Org needs to decide how much level of abstraction they can afford.

 ### terraform output and validate

 `terraform output` values allow you to export structured data about your resources.
 You can use this data to configure other parts of your infrastructure with automation tools.